 With Miami nightclubs, like most things in life, you get what you pay for.
 Despite its high drink prices (starting around $20 per cocktail) and high covers (typically $50 for ladies and $80 for guys; no guest list—not even for ladies), LIV is worth shelling out the extra cash.

 Located around the corner from E11EVEN, in downtown Miami, Club Space has been called the United States’ best dance club.
-DJ magazine for eight years has ranked it in their top ten clubs.
+DJ magazine for eight years has ranked it in its top ten clubs.
 That it exists after 10 years while other clubs come and go is a testament to its popularity and success.
 Space offers a spartan, no-frills experience that many reviewers say is “substance over style.”
 Here, more than any club in Miami, it really is about the music.

 Three separate rooms feature seizure-inducing lighting and ear-drum-popping sound systems and colorful, costumed characters that recall the Electric Daisy Carnival.
 Their size leaves space for dancing, which attracts ladies.
 However, Space can get crowded, especially The Terrace–their primary room featuring their headliners.
 Being butt-to-butt with other clubbers may or may not be a positive experience.
 Secondary acts bring their skills to The Loft, others to The Ground.

-Be sure to down an iced double-espresso before you go: Club Space is high energy, borderline-insane experience.
+Be sure to down an iced double-espresso before you go: Club Space is a high energy, borderline-insane experience.
 Some clubbers reported seeing patrons being carted out in ambulances.

 During the week there is not normally a cover.
 Friday and Saturday is typically a $20 cover for gents and $10 for ladies.
-This is a super high energy spot that plays salsa, meringue and entertains guests with beautiful Latinas shaking their booties and ripped hunks stripping down to the Y fronts.
+This is a super high-energy spot that plays salsa, meringue and entertains guests with beautiful Latinas shaking their booties and ripped hunks stripping down to the Y fronts.

-Salsa and merengue are the main sounds you will hear in this 2 story venue but venture upstairs and you will find several small rooms catering for different music tastes such as R&B and Hip Hop.
+Salsa and merengue are the main sounds you will hear in this 2 story venue but venture upstairs and you will find several small rooms catering to different music tastes such as R&B and Hip Hop.

 The large menu consists of burgers, pasta, and many seafood options all of which are very fresh.
 Cocktails…